 One last and important point concerns the reality of "external" sources of hope.

 Research shows that

+those with consistently low agency can still "learn" hope via the example of a leader.
+They discover how to look toward a brighter future by emulating their example.
 Leadership, exercised through the instilling of hope, is critical to the success of any organization.